Elius94/react-photo-sphere-viewer/README.md

 To use the standard plugins provided by the original library, you need to pass the `plugins` prop to the component.
 The prop is an array of plugins.
 Each plugin can be a constructor or an array of constructor and options.
 To include them in the component, you need to import them directly from the "@photo-sphere-viewer/" package.

 > The only "third-party" plugin that is supported at the moment is the "Lensflare" plugin.
 To use it, you need to import it from the "photo-sphere-viewer-lensflare-plugin" package.
 This plugin is made by me and it is not included in the original library.

+> For Typescript users: the plugin array type is `PluginConfig[]` and you can import it from the library.

 ```jsx
 import { ReactPhotoSphereViewer } from "react-photo-sphere-viewer";